Updated on January 15th, 2025

 1. Behind appliances: Your fridge, oven and dishwasher

-Unseen invaders: Behind your kitchen appliances
+Pantry moths behind your kitchen appliances

-The hidden factors: Why appliances attract moths
+Why appliances attract pantry moths

 Combating the appliance threat

-To combat this, it's essential to incorporate moving and cleaning behind appliances into your kitchen cleaning routine.
+To combat this, incorporate moving and cleaning behind appliances into your kitchen cleaning routine.
 Using a vacuum with a nozzle attachment can help reach these tight spaces, removing food particles and potential moth eggs.
 Additionally, placing Pantry Moth Traps near these areas can intercept adults before they have a chance to lay more eggs.

 Prevention tip: Establish a bi-monthly schedule to inspect and clean behind appliances.